sikegame/udacity-p2/README.md

 ## Installation

 1. Install the Python 2.7 or newer
-2. Import tournament.py in your Python app.
+2. Import tournament.py in your Python application.
 3. For the usage, please refer to the API reference below.

 ## API Reference